OMEGA-X-EU/OMEGA-X-FUCF-Maia/README.md

 In line with the data lake architecture and data management practices, data, retaining its characteristic granularity, is stored in specific tables categorized by its data source family, as follows:

-1. Data from the secondary substation (PTT) is stored in `` (every 20 secs)
+1. Data from the secondary substation (PTT) is stored in `PTTorre` (every 20 secs)
-2. Data from the meteorological station is stored in `baze21r` every 15 mins - for the sake of this study, we are considering tstamp, Temperature, solar radiation and relative humidity;
+2. Data from the meteorological station is stored in `baze21r` - for the sake of this study, we are considering tstamp, Temperature, solar radiation and relative humidity (every 15 mins);
-3. Data from the HVAC system is stored in `itgest24` (every 3 mins) -
+3. Data from the HVAC system is stored in `itgest24` (every 3 mins)
-4. Data from the temperature / RH in the three floors of the Library is stored in `` (every )
+4. Data from the temperature / RH in the three floors of the Library is stored in `FLora` (every 20 mins)

 ## Data extraction and github repository update